Perfecting Photograph Shadowing by Gary Haines

 A native Coloradan, Gary grew up in the foothills and eventually became a firefighter for South Metro Fire Rescue, serving for 32 years.
 During this time, he married his lovely wife, Gay, and they had a son, Stewart.
 After his years served, the family finally had a chance to move up to the mountains - a place of serenity after the busy years of firefighting and city living.

-More than 20 years ago, he began messing around with original film cameras and fell in love with the art form.
-To this day, he still shoots almost all of his images on original panoramic film - something rarely seen in these days of digital.
+More than 25 years ago, he began messing around with original film cameras and fell in love with the art form.
+To this day, he still shoots almost all of his panoramic images on original film - something rarely seen in these days of digital.

 Haines is one of the last true purists.
 This means his photographs are never retouched.
 What you see is what he got.
 Patience, luck, and lighting make his landscapes look almost unreal.
-Looking at a Haines portrait is like looking through his lens at the exact moment the image was captured.
+Looking at a Haines fine art photograph is like looking through his lens at the exact moment the image was captured.

 Sharing the breathtaking views and wildlife he has encountered over the decades, not only in Colorado but also from around the world, has been a highlight in his already fulfilling life.
 He is constantly met with “oohs” and “aahs” when visitors to Georgetown stroll into his gallery.